 Cigarettes, Obesity, and High Testosterone Levels in Women with Beards

-Based on the scientific evidence investigating links between cigarette smoking, androgens in women and women with facial hair, women who smoke cigarettes are very likely to turn into manly, aggressive bearded ladies with spare tires, temporal balding and acne prone skin.
-As a result of their their diminished reproductive potential and tubular bodies, these women will in turn be unlikely to find sexual mates to procreate with.
-Without sex to regulate their hormonal imbalance, they risk getting stuck in a self-perpetuating cycle of obesity and ever increasing levels of male sex hormones.
-Luckily, women who quit smoking and begin to adhere to healthy lifestyle changes can heal their bodies, lose their facial hair, regain their feminine shape (i.e. a low waist-to-hip ratio) and make babies with a sexual partner of their dreams.
+Based on the scientific evidence investigating links between cigarette smoking, androgens in women and women with facial hair, women who smoke cigarettes are very likely to develop aggressive traits, excess belly fat, facial hair, acne prone skin and, temporal balding.
+As a result of their diminished reproductive potential, women who smoke may, in turn, have a more difficult time procreating.
+Luckily, women who quit smoking and begin to adhere to healthy lifestyle changes can heal their bodies and regain healthy levels of female sex hormones.

-So, while the occasional social cigarette is unlikely to morph a lass into the bearded lady, continuing the habit over time will definitely take it’s toll.
-The good news is that up to a certain point, the human body possesses un uncanny ability to repair itself, so unless they’ve wandered too far down the path of no return into the ultimate depths of grossness, most current smokers can begin to regulate their body and reverse much of the damage after just 1-2 years of smoking cessation.
+So, while the occasional social cigarette is unlikely to morph a lass into the bearded lady, continuing the habit over time can definitely take its toll.
+The good news is that up to a certain point, the human body possesses an uncanny ability to repair itself, so unless they’ve wandered too far down the path of no return, most current smokers can begin to regulate their body and reverse much of the damage after just 1-2 years of smoking cessation.

 Brand, J. S., Chan, M., Dowsett, M., Folkerd, E., Wareham, N. J., Luben, R. N., . . .
 Khaw, K. (2011).
 Cigarette smoking and endogenous sex hormones in postmenopausal women.
 Journal of Clinical Endocrinology and Metabolism, 96(10), 3184-3192.